ahmedCoder12424/cse15l-lab-reports/Remote Login Tutorial.md

 * `cp /home/linux/ieng6/cs15lwi23/public/hello.txt ~/`
 * `cat /home/linux/ieng6/cs15lwi23/public/hello.txt`

 The `cd` command changes directory and two commands show run without error.
 The `ls` command lists files in a certain directory and show different things for each of three `ls` commands shown.
-The `cp` command copies the fille 'hello.txt' into the current directory.
-Lastly, the `cat` shows the contents of the 'hello.txt' file.
+The `cp` command copies the fille `hello.txt` into the current directory.
+Lastly, the `cat` shows the contents of the `hello.txt` file.

 ![Image](step3.png)